macintushar/PyPassManager/README.md

 # PyPassManager

-This is a VERY NON SECURE Password Manager built with Django.
+This is a SLIGHTLY SECURE Password Manager built with Django.
 A demo of this project can be found on Heroku <a href="https://py-pass-manager.herokuapp.com/"> here</a>.

 The login for the demo website is: